Showcase Victoria 2020 | Ulumbarra Theatre | May 12 & 14

 The following outlines what you need to do next, and when (dates recapped below).

-- It is highly recommended that you attend the Orientation Session on Tuesday 9 April (4pm – 5.30pm) at Karralyka.
-This gives you an opportunity to view the space, meet crew members, ask questions and chat with the Technical Manager prior to submitting your technical requirements.
-We’ll also go through some hints and tips about formatting your presentation and the kind of questions you can expect from attendees.
-For those of you unable to make it in person, we’ll be holding an orientation webinar the following day on Wednesday 10 April at 4pm.
+- We will be conducting a virtual Orientation Session at the Ulumbarra Theatre.
+This will give you an opportunity to view the space and meet crew members virtually.
+You can then ask questions and chat with the Technical Manager prior to submitting your technical requirements.
+We will go through some hints and tips about formatting your presentation and the kind of questions you can expect from attendees.
+We will also be holding a webinar the following day on Wednesday 8 April at 4pm.

 - As program participants, we ask you to register to attend Showcase Victoria so that we can keep track of numbers and ensure we have enough catering!
 This includes registering for the Speed Dating session on 15 May which is filled on a first-come first-serve basis.
 Registrations will open on 28 March and we ask you to register by 16 April.
 This year, for the first time, we are excited to announce that ONE representative from each organisation participating in the program is entitled to COMPLEMENTARY registration for the whole day on which you are presenting your work!
 If you wish to bring additional representatives or attend on the other day you will need to pay to do so (at heavily reduced rates for non-funded and independent organisations and individuals).
 You do not have to pay for performers and/or creatives who are only attending to take part in your presentation.

 |26 February||Program invitation acceptance due|

 |9 April||Orientation session for program participants Karralyka Centre, 4pm – 6pm|

 |16 April||Technical Specifications form and all presentation materials due|